Binary Search Algorithm Code Template

 }

-If you want to return -1 when the target
+To return -1 when target

 equals target

 .
-If it doesn't, it means the target
+If it does not, then target

 while (left < right) {